fariethedev/fariethedev/README.md

 - REST APIs
 - Authentication systems

-Currently building production-ready apps deployed on Railway,Vercel aand also working with AWS.
+Currently building production-ready apps deployed on Railway, Vercel and also working with AWS.

 ---